 Once everything is hooked together, please test your Internet connection by opening a Web browser and going to any site.
-I usually try Google, MakeUseOf, or my microblog (cheap plug), but what you use is up to you.
+I usually try Google, MakeUseOf, or (cheap plug), but what you use is up to you.
 After confirming that everything’s running smoothly, it’s time to secure the router from outside intruders.

 To access your router’s on-board software, you must connect to its internal Web server.
 The address to use, which is always network-internal, varies; In my example, it’s http://192.168.2.1.
 Here’s how to find yours on Windows XP: From your Start Menu, click the Run command, and then enter “cmd“ to launch a command line.
 Next, type “ipconfig /all“ and hit Enter to show details of your network connection.
 Your “default gateway“ is your router’s address.
 Open a Web browser and go to that address to access your router’s settings.
 You’ll be required to enter a Username and Password but that’s all in your router’s documentation.
 If not then you can lookup the default passwords and username for your router on sites like CIRT and Router Passwords.

 While you’re still in the command line, please write down your “physical address,” also known as the MAC address, as shown below.
 You’ll need this later.